avantifellows/plio-frontend/docs/END-TO-END-TESTING.md

 #### `BROWSERSTACK_PROJECT_NAME`
 Name of the BrowserStack project.
 Set to `plio`.
 It allows to name the build, which is useful for keeping track of test runs on the BrowserStack dashboard.

+### Environment variables (only for Continuous Integration)
+The following environment variables are only required for Continuous Integration environment.
+These are used to install and build the Frontend and Backend application.
+Set these up using GitHub secrets.
+These are not needed locally as these are already set up in respective `.env` files for the Frontend and Backend projects.

 #### `GOOGLE_OAUTH2_CLIENT_ID`
 Google refresh token retrieved in the pre-requisites.